Everett city councilor apologizes for controversial comments he made about Haitians

-EVERETT, Mass.
-(WHDH) — An Everett city councilor has apologized after a controversial post he made about Haitians on Facebook.
+EVERETT, MA (WHDH) - An Everett city councilor has apologized after a controversial post he made about Haitians on Facebook.

 Stephen Simonelli, 64, is under fire for the message that he posted in a closed group on Facebook.